Ventilation of Normobaric and Hyperbaric Objects

-Considering the increased need to test and develop ventilation both for normobaric and hyperbaric use in underwater technology industries (diving equipment, submarines and other underwater facilities), mining and other relevant industries, this book presents a complete study in the field of norm- and hyperbaric ventilation.
-It focusses on development and verification of the research-based mathematical modeling approach for deterministic modelling of ventilation processes, both for objects with semi-closed and closed circulation of breathing gas.
-It also proposes validated analytical models of ventilation processes and a new type of carbon dioxide emission simulator was also developed.
+Considering the increased need to test and develop ventilation both for normobaric and hyperbaric use in underwater technology industries (diving equipment, submarines and other underwater facilities), mining, and other relevant industries, this book presents a complete study in the field of normobaric and hyperbaric ventilation.
+It focuses on development and verification of the research-based mathematical modeling approach for deterministic modeling of ventilation processes, both for objects with semi-closed and closed circulation of breathing gas.
+It also proposes validated analytical models of ventilation processes, and a new type of carbon dioxide emission simulator that was also developed.

-- Describes ventilation processes by replacing semi-empirical models for more accurate analytical models.
+- Describes ventilation processes by replacing semi-empirical models with more accurate analytical models.

-- Focusses on analytical mathematical model of the ventilation process.
+- Focuses on analytical mathematical model of the ventilation process.